- Invest for the long-term with Pearler, a share trading platform focusing on long term investing.

 Yes.
 Pearler is a CHESS sponsored broker.
 CHESS (Clearing House Electronic Sub-register System) sponsorship makes you the legal owner of your investments.
 ASX tracks your personal name and ownership with reference to your Holder Identification Number (HIN) against your share holdings.

-Pearler is not for purely speculative investors, but it is great if you are interested in incremental, diversified, long-term investing in a hands-off way.
+Pearler is not for purely speculative investors, but it is great if you are interested in incremental, diversified, long-term investing, in both Australian and US stocks, in a hands-off way.

 Disclaimer: We put our customer’s needs first.
 The views expressed in this article are those of the writer’s alone and do not constitute financial advice.
 Advertisers cannot influence editorial content.
 However, Finty and/or the writer may have a financial interest in the companies mentioned.
 Finty is committed to providing factual, honest, and accurate information that is compliant with governing laws and regulations.
 Do your own due diligence and seek professional advice before deciding to invest in one of the products mentioned.
 For more information, see Finty’s editorial guidelines and terms and conditions.